thoughtram/git-master-class-exercises/scenario.md

-The brownish fox jumps over the fence
+The brown fox jumps over the white fence